OEM Production

 How does Deepwove route a tech pack across 30+ factories?

-Deepwove's manufacturing group includes 25 woven factories, 6 knit factories, and 3 specialty workshops covering silk and lace construction.
+Deepwove's manufacturing group includes 25 woven factories, 6 knit factories, and 3 specialty workshops covering silk and women's lace construction.
 Each tech pack is routed by construction type: a silk dress lands at a silk specialty workshop; a knit cardigan lands at a knit factory that builds that gauge every day.
 Generalist sewing lines learning a new construction on a brand's run are not used.

 What is the minimum order quantity for OEM production?